torrvision/straighttoshapes/README.md

 5. Training and evaluation
-TODO: this requires the setup of the datasets..
+TODO: this requires the setup of the datasets.